alexeygrigorev/data-science-interviews/theory.md

 **What kind of problems neural nets can solve? 👶**

 Neural nets are good at solving non-linear problems.
-Some good examples are problems that are relatively easy for humans (because of experience, intuition, understanding, etc), but difficult for traditional regressio models: speech recognition, handwriting recognition, image dist
+Some good examples are problems that are relatively easy for humans (because of experience, intuition, understanding, etc), but difficult for traditional regression models: speech recognition, handwriting recognition, image identification, etc.

 <br/>